matalek/netguru-workshops/README.md

 1. Password recovery system for app working on localhost has been enabled (not yet on Heroku due to security reasons).

-2. Review display has been enhanced.
+2. Review and product display has been enhanced.

 3. Some further authentications, not specified, but reasonable, have been added.